bmaland/hostconnect/README.markdown

 # Library for connecting to hostConnect

+HostConnect is used for connecting the TourPlan (ICOM) back end software with a front end software, usually a website.

 ## Notes
 * All variables passing in/out of hostConnect via XML are written in CapitalCamelCase.
   We, however, use snake_case for all parameters/attributes.